Loinirnic/SpinnerDisk_Design/README.md

 - Alternative Screw terminal for power supply
 - Two 6 pin Screw Terminals - one forthe motor driver and once for encoder board
 - Two 3.3V-5V Bi-directional level converters
-- 2A Fuse for the motor
+- 2A surface mount Fuse for the motor
-- 100uF decoupling capacitor
+- 100uF Through hole decoupling capacitor

-The two level converters are used to change the voltage from 3.3Vto 5V
+The two level converters are used to change the voltage from 3.3Vto 5V I have specially designed the f
--